-- 1. The nursing lab, at the Union and Rolla campuses, is open from 8:00 a.m. until 4:30 p.m., Monday Thursday; Friday 8:00 a.m. -12:00 noon.
+- 1. The PN lab, at the Rolla Technical Center campus, is open from 8:00 a.m. until 4:30 p.m., Monday Thursday; Friday 8:00 a.m. -12:00 noon.
 It is the student's responsibility to initiate the use of the lab for his/her independent practice.
 An appointment must be made in advance with individual instructor(s) when additional instruction/assistance is needed. - 2.
 There are no excused absences from skills lab experiences.
 If absence occurs, it is the student's responsibility to make arrangements for making up the missed skills lab experiences. - 3.
 Out of respect for fellow classmates, students are expected to abide by the following guidelines: - a.
 Conduct self in a quiet, orderly manner. - b.
 Replace media, books, or equipment used by the student. - c.
 Do not interrupt an instructor during scheduled practice or check-out. - d.
 Use all equipment with care and report any malfunction to an instructor or the department secretary. - e.
 Violation of these guidelines will result in the involved party/parties being asked to leave and the time missed considered an unexcused absence. - 4.
 Students are expected to accept the responsibility for cleaning up after themselves. - 5.
-Multimedia instructional materials may not leave the nursing area without prior consent from faculty or staff. - 6.
-Refer to the clinical laboratory policy book located in the clinical lab for more details.
+Multimedia instructional materials may not leave the nursing area without prior consent from faculty or staff.